About the Fellowship

 Michael Pollan

-Michael Pollan is a professor at the graduate school at UC Berkeley and the author of nine books, including How To Change Your Mind and This is Your Mind on Plants.
+Michael Pollan is Professor Emeritus at the Graduate School of Journalism at UC Berkeley and a founding faculty member of the UC Berkeley Center for the Science of Psychedelics.
+He is the author of nine books, including A World Appears: A Journey Into Consciousness (forthcoming), How To Change Your Mind and This is Your Mind on Plants.
 His previous books include Cooked, Food Rules, In Defense of Food, The Omnivore's Dilemma and The Botany of Desire, all of which were New York Times Bestsellers.
 The Omnivore's Dilemma was named one of the ten best books of the year by both The New York Times and The Washington Post.
-Pollan teaches journalism in the English department at Harvard University and at UC Berkeley's Graduate School of Journalism.
+Pollan teaches journalism in the English department at Harvard University.

 Misha Schwarz